How To Use Beard Balm

 When you have towel-dried your beard to the “damp” point, brush or comb it to remove any tangles or knots, or the stray hairs that have fallen out already.
 Loose hairs aren’t a reason to worry.
 If you feel you are losing more hair than normal, try using a comb and not a brush.

-You are free to use any tool to groom your beard, but preferably a brush with spines made of boar’s hair and a wooden or bone comb.
-But remember many manufactured plastic combs and brushes causes mess to your beard.
+You are free to use any tool to groom your beard, but preferably a brush with spines made of boar’s hair, a wooden or bone comb, these help to move the natural oils around.
+Remember many manufactured plastic combs and brushes fail to move the oils as well, into your beard.

 This is what you need to do: